 If you invest in our common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per share and the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering.
 As of June 30, 2021, we had a historical net tangible book value of \$ million, or \$ per share of common stock.
-Our historical net tangible book value represents total tangible assets less total liabilities, all divided by the number of shares of common stock outstanding as of June 30, 2021.
+Our historical net tangible book value per share of shares of common stock outstanding as of June 30, 2021.